How to Rip Blu-ray with HandBrake on Windows & Mac [2026 Tutorial]

 | Test Environment: Windows 10 X64 system equipped with 16GB of RAM, RTX 4060 Ti 8GB GPU, and Intel i7-6700 CPU.
 The test source was the movie 2012 (2h36m, 33.43GB source). | ||||||

-How to Rip Any Protected Blu-ray Content with DVDFab Blu-ray Ripper
+How to Rip Protected Blu-rays with DVDFab Blu-ray Ripper

-Step 1: Download DVDFab Blu-ray Ripper on your computer and rip your Blu-ray content by tapping the Ripper module.
-You must click the Add button or drag the source file onto the main screen.
+Step 1: Download DVDFab 13 on your PC or Mac, and rip your Blu-ray content by tapping the Ripper module.
+Click Add or drag your source file into the main window.

-Step 2: Choose your preferred profile from the Choose Other Profile menu.
+Step 2: Select your output profile from the Choose Other Profile menu.

-Step 3: Pick the titles, audio track(s), and subtitles to be saved.
+Step 3: Choose the titles, audio tracks, and subtitles to include.

 Can HandBrake Rip Protected Blu-rays?